GESS I: Introduction to Renewable Energy Technologies

 - Small hydropower

-- Project development for wind energy power plants
+- Renewable energy (RE) project development with focus on wind power plants

 Dr. Emilienne Tingwey